31 July 2007

 "VOTE NO"

 A 'yes' majority would lead to the adoption of the new constitution, though what would happen in the eventuality of a 'no' vote has not been made clear.
-There have been hints that, if the new constitution were rejected, the 1997 version would be reinstated.
-If this were the case, it seems to me to be the best possible outcome, as the restoration of the old one would represent a reversal of the CNS's abrogation.
-But Sonthi Boonyaratglin refuses to confirm exactly which previous constitution would be resurrected if the new one were rejected.
-This means that the referendum will not offer a fair choice: how can people confidently vote 'no' if the outcome of such a vote is being kept from them?
+There have been hints that, if the new constitution were rejected, the 1997 version would be reinstated, but Sonthi Boonyaratglin refuses to confirm exactly which previous constitution would be resurrected if the new one were rejected.

 A 'yes' vote is also being promoted by the Constitution Drafting Assembly as a vote for a quick election.
 However, Sonthi promised to hold elections this year anyway, regardless of the referendum result.
-While the CDA is distributing propaganda, 'vote no' campaign posters have been seized and taxi drivers are being fined 1,000 baht for displaying anti-constitution stickers.
+While the CDA is distributing propaganda, "VOTE NO" campaign posters (with illustrations by Pracha Suveeranont) have been seized and taxi drivers are being fined ฿1,000 for displaying anti-constitution stickers.

 The proposed new constitution includes an amnesty for the coup leaders.
 This alone is reason enough to reject it.